4. LIVING SPACES

 Co-working spaces invite networking and offer pleasant workplaces.

-In the city and in the country, “repair cafés” are formed in which tinkerers or IT specialists repair broken devices or other things.
-Physical and digital “swap circles” make it easier to find or pass on used items.
+In the city and in the country, places of encounter are formed, like“repair cafés” in which tinkerers or IT specialists repair broken devices or other things.
+Physical and digital “swap cafés” make it easier to find or pass on used items, books or clothes.
 Knowledge exchange networks facilitate the transfer of knowledge and the connection of global and local initiatives, as well as finding and working out solutions among like-minded people.

 You can find well-developed bike paths everywhere as well as car-sharing initiatives for transport or trips to the country.